-In an effort to reduce the devastating consequences of distracted driving among young drivers, the Houston auto accident lawyers at Sutliff & Stout are offering a $2,500 scholarship to students.
+In an effort to reduce the devastating consequences of distracted driving among young drivers, the lawyers at Sutliff & Stout are offering a $1,500 scholarship to students.

 We are asking students to write an essay of at least 500 words detailing their most common distracted driving habits, and to describe the concrete steps they will take to put an end to those habits.

-- Applicants must be EITHER out-going high school seniors (graduating summer 2018) OR students currently enrolled in a college, trade school, or university as of the start of the fall 2019 semester.
+- Applicants must be EITHER out-going high school seniors (graduating summer 2024) and entering a college, trade school, or university OR students currently enrolled in a college, trade school, or university as of the start of the fall 2024 semester.